 PARTISAN EFFECTS: CROSS-COUNTRY COMPARISON

-In the rich longstanding-democratic nations, governments headed by a social democratic or Christian centrist party have been far more likely to expand public insurance programs and public services, resulting in greater economic security.
+In the rich longstanding-democratic nations, governments headed by a social democratic or Christian centrist party have been far more likely than those headed by parties on the right to expand public insurance programs and public services, resulting in greater economic security.
 Social democrats have tended to structure government transfers in an especially egalitarian fashion, producing less income inequality and poverty.
 This is a big part of the reason why countries such as Denmark and Sweden have more expansive and generous welfare states and less economic insecurity and inequality than the United States.1

 PARTISAN EFFECTS: THE UNITED STATES OVER TIME